zackjohnson298/PySink/docs/source/examples/basic.rst

 Basic - The AsyncWorker
 ========================

-In this example, you will see how to start an AsyncWorker, how to create a new worker with a custom task, and how to define a custom return type for your worker.
-The output these workers will print to the terminal for now.
-In the next examples, you will see how to use an AsyncWorker within a PySide6 application.
-Let's get started.
+In this example, you will see how to start an :class:`~PySink.AsyncWorker`, create a new worker with a custom task, define a custom result type for your worker, and define custom signals that your worker can emit.
+The output of these workers will print to the terminal for now.
+In :ref:`future examples<example-1>`, you will see how to use an :class:`~PySink.AsyncWorker` within a full PySide6 application, but first let's start with the basics:

 .. toctree::
    :maxdepth: 2